th2-net/th2-pico-operator/README.md

 4. pass appropriate arguments:
     * `full` for generating both configs and queues, `queues` for generating only queues, `configs` for generating only configs.
     * `old` optional argument for generating dictionaries in old format. leave empty for new format
+5. provide default configs for each box to be copied. bundle them in a separate directory. place logging files under `loggin` folder in this directory. add path to location of default configs in pico operator config file.

 Generated configs will be placed in starting schema directory under `generatedConfigs` folder